The Potential of a TeV-Scale Muon-Ion Collider: Detector Requirements and Machine-Detector Interface

 \subsection{Detector Design Considerations}

 As mentioned earlier, the detector design at a muon-ion collider shares a lot in common with a $\mu^{+}\mu^{-}$ collider but it also has its unique requirements and challenges.
-We sketch a conceptual design of a general-purpose detector at a muon-ion collider in Fig.~\ref{fig:detector}.
+A common challenge for the detector design is the beam-induced background, for which precise timing measurements from the detectors will help discriminate but is otherwise not studied here.
+A sketch a conceptual design of a general-purpose detector at a muon-ion collider is shown in Fig.~\ref{fig:detector}.
 The shielding tungsten nozzle is applied only to the muon coming side, resulting in central detector acceptance of $-5<\eta<2.4$.
 As shown in Appendix~\ref{sec:dis-kin}, the scattered parton (e.g., jets) and muon are mostly going toward the backward direction.
 Therefore, the available central detector acceptance with the single-sided nozzle configuration is sufficient to meet most of physics requirements at a muon-ion collider.
 The shielding nozzle will mainly limit the access to particles produced by remnants of the proton in the forward direction.

 The center detector consists of silicon tracker system with precision timing information (e.g., 4-D tracking using low gain avalanche diodes, or LGADs), which is essential to effectively suppress the muon beam induced background.
 The electromagnetic and hadronic calorimeters are needed for detecting and identifying objects like jets, photons and electrons.
 Similarly, emerging technology that embeds silicon sensors inside calorimeters to provide precision timing and position information will be particularly beneficial to the detector system at a muon-based accelerator for suppressing beam induced backgrounds.
 The particle identification (PID) system for hadrons is crucial for QCD and nuclear physics at a lepton-hadron collider.
 Unlike the EIC where the coverage to the very high momentum (up to 100~GeV) regime by the PID systems only needed in the forward direction, high momentum hadrons are produced in both forward and backward directions at the MuIC or LHmuC.
 Therefore, ring-imaging Cherenkov (RICH) detectors with gas media are necessary in both endcaps of the experimental system, which generally take up to about 1~m in $z$ direction.
 The gas RICH detectors have a lower momentum threshold of about 3 GeV.
 The PID below 3~GeV can be well covered by the LGADs-based time-of-flight system or 4-D tracker, as was designed for the EIC.